I2I-Mamba: Multi-modal medical image synthesis via selective state space modeling

-Several lines of development can help further improve the proposed method's performance.
-A first group of developments concerns the synthesis tasks implemented by I2I-Mamba.
+Several lines of limitations can be addressed to help further improve the proposed method's performance.
+A first group of developments concerns learning strategies.
 Here we examined one-to-one and many-to-one tasks to impute missing images in multi-contrast MRI and MRI-CT protocols.
 For optimal performance, a separate model was built for each individual task.
 In certain scenarios, missing and acquired modalities in a multi-modal protocol may vary sporadically across the imaging cohort \cite{mmgan}.
-To improve practicality in such cases, a unified I2I-Mamba can be generalized to flexibly implement many-to-many synthesis tasks by adopting a masking strategy and mixing training samples for different source-target configurations during modeling \cite{resvit}.
-Recent work suggests that there may be potential benefits to fusing one-to-one and many-to-one mappings in terms of preserving modality-specific information during many-to-one synthesis tasks \cite{mmgan,yurt2021mustgan}.
-Similarly, separate I2I-Mamba models trained for one-to-one and many-to-one tasks could be combined to improve sensitivity to the unique features in each modality.
-It may also be possible to boost generalization capabilities by decentralized training of multi-site synthesis models across multiple institutions with access to diverse datasets to enable reliable multi-tasking across distinct source-target configurations \cite{FedGIMP,pFLSynth}.
-Here, we performed supervised learning by assuming that a paired set of source-target images is available in each training subject \cite{pgan}.
-In cases where training images for source versus target modalities are curated from different subjects, unsupervised learning strategies based on cycle-consistency could be adopted \cite{woltering2017,jin2018,ge2019}.
+To improve practicality, a unified I2I-Mamba can be built by adopting a masked training strategy so as to perform many-to-many synthesis tasks \cite{mmgan,resvit}.
+When needed, reliability of such multi-tasking models might be boosted via multi-site datasets that would provide access to larger and more diverse sets of training samples \cite{pFLSynth}.
+Here, we performed supervised learning by assuming that paired sets of source and target modality images are available in each training subject \cite{pgan}.
+In cases where it is difficult to curate paired training images, unsupervised learning strategies based on cycle-consistency could be adopted to permit training on unpaired images \cite{woltering2017,ge2019}.